Long commute ruining your life? Open Listings and your employer can help.

 3. We make buying a home less expensive

 Open Listings is a new kind of real estate company.
 We use technology to empower you to shop on your own and an expert support team to guide you through the purchase process.
-This approach enables us to provide buyers with an incredible commission refund when they buy with us.
+This approach enables us to provide buyers with an incredible commission refund of up to 50% when they buy with us.